RosaBld/JS-DOM/README.md

    > - Using timestamps, find the exact time and date we will be in 80000 hours.
    > - Write a function to display the time and date for any amount of hours given in the future.
 Create a number input for the hours and listen for `keyup` events, dynamically display the date in the number of hours given by the input.

+11. Project-Planner:

+For this exercice, it's all about a group project.
+You can come see it on the repo of my fellow [coworker](https://github.com/Pierremarien/project-planner)

+As you'll see, it's a simple but fonctional project planner.
+You can read all about it in the Readme.

+You can also check on the deployment page [here](https://pierremarien.github.io/project-planner/).

+12. Asynchrone:

+	Ex 1:

+	   > Create a new directory , containing 3 files:
+	   >
+    	   > - index.html
+	   > - script.js
+    	   > - a json file containing an array with a few strings ( learn what's a json file )
+	   >
+	   > Create a `<button>`, when clicked the json's contentn is loaded with a `fetch('your-json-file.json')`, then dynamically generate a `<ul>` list containing each rule in a `<li>`.

+	Ex 2:

+	   > Make a new page with a text input and a button.
+When the button is clicked, a fetch query is sent to the agify API with the name entered in the input.
+When the request is finished display the result in a new div on the page.
+Keep the the past requests on the page by creating a new div each time you make an API call.

 Enjoy checking what I've done so far! o/